sxmxc/verbose-octo-system/ai/context/context.md

 6. **Local development & testing** – Use `docker-compose.yml` / `docker-compose.prod.yml` for container orchestration and `test-all.sh` or targeted `npm test` / `pytest` runs for validation; update onboarding notes in `README.md` or `docs/project-setup.md` if workflows change.
 7. **Backlog & automation state** – Task selection and status live in `docs/TODO.yaml`, with machine-readable progress in `ai/state/progress.json` and narrative entries in `ai/state/journal.md`; follow `ai/ops/codex.md` when coordinating multi-session work.
 8. **Documentation, citations & PRs** – Observe repository-wide instructions in `AGENTS.md` and match contributions with explicit file-path citations in summaries and journals; run required checks, update docs alongside code, and capture rationale in the journal before opening a PR.
+9. **Context** - Always use context7 MCP to ensure our code is up to date and following best practices.